minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 	    printf("Copy:     %s\n", t);
 	}

-We check that `s` isn’t NULL in case the user has given us more characters than we have memory for.
+We check that `s` isn't NULL in case the user has given us more characters than we have memory for.
 NULL is actually the memory address 0.
 By convention, no user data can ever be stored at byte 0, so if a program tries to access this memory address, it will crash.